awr/KafkaClient/README.md

 This client is a fork of [gigya]'s [KafkaNetClient], itself a fork of [jroland]'s [kafka-net] client, which was based on [David Arthur]'s [kafka-python] client.
 Thanks to all those who spent so much time working on the ancestors to this client, and to all contributors!

 A big thank you to [Nudge Software] for backing this project.

+Also thank you to AppVeyor and Travis for providing CI infrastructure, and to github for hosting the code.

 [Apache Kafka protocol]:https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol
 [kafka-python]:https://github.com/mumrah/kafka-python